primemaruf7/MARUFS-BOT/README.md

 **GOAT MESSENGER** is a powerful and customizable Facebook Messenger bot based on the **Goat Bot V2 ecosystem**.

-This fork is customized and maintained by **PRIME MARUF**, with improvements focused on customization, presentation, stability, and a better overall bot experience.
+This fork is customized and maintained by **MOHAMMAD MARUF**, with improvements focused on customization, presentation, stability, and a better overall bot experience.

 > ⚠️ This project is based on existing open-source work.
 Full credit goes to the original developers and previous contributors.